 - Demonstrate the professional and academic behaviors as outlined in the Medical Assistant Student Handbook.

-- Written documentation of a current criminal history check 30 days prior to entry into the externship component of the Medical Assistant program.
+- Written documentation of a current criminal history check 30 days prior to entry into the externship component of the Medical Assistant degree program.

 - Submission of the required health forms, including a recent physical examination completed by a licensed health care provider, documentation